neams-th-coe/cardinal/doc/content/tutorials/cht2.md

 | Core inlet temperature | 350&deg;C |

-Heat is produced in the pellet region and transfers by radiation and conduction across the pellet-glad gap to the cladding.
+Heat is produced in the pellet region and transfers by radiation and conduction across the pellet-clad gap to the cladding.
 Sodium flows around the pins to remove the fission heat.
 The total core power of 250 MWth is assumed uniformly distributed amongst the 54 fueled bundles, over the entire active axial heigth of 0.8 m.
 The power in the solid phase is therefore set to